 Depending on the fruit you have on hand and the type of pectin you use, results can vary greatly in both taste and texture.
 It helps to know ahead of time what you’re looking for in terms of the end product.
 If you want something soft and syrupy, try using whole berries or pieces of fruit to make preserves.
 If you’d prefer something firmer made with pureed fruit, go with jam.

-The Joy of Jams, Jellies, and Other Sweet Preserves, $18.08 on Amazon
+The Joy of Jams, Jellies, and Other Sweet Preserves, $11.58 from Amazon

 Jam out with 200 classic and contemporary recipes.